taycaldwell/matic-docs/docs/supernets/operate/deploy/staking/unstake.md

 keywords:
   - docs
   - polygon
-  - edge
   - supernets
-  - bridge
+  - stake
-  - crosschain
+  - unstake
-  - transactions
+  - withdraw
 ---

-In this document, we'll go over how to unstake a validator's staked tokens and withdraw them to an external address.
+In this section, we'll go over how to unstake a validator's staked tokens and withdraw them to an external address.

 :::warning Breaking changes
 Supernets are rapidly evolving towards their production-ready state, and, as a result, instructions and concepts in these documents are subject to change.
 For production releases, we plan to version the documentation.